 Data mart are flexible.

 An enterprise warehouse collects all the information and the subjects spanning an entire organization

 The data is integrated from operational systems and external information providers.

 This information can vary from a few gigabytes to hundreds of gigabytes, terabytes or beyond.

-The size and complexity of load manager varies between specific solutions from data warehouse to data warehouse.
+The size and complexity of the load manager varies between specific solutions from one data warehouse to other.

 Load Manager Architecture